-OC in cosplay means Original Character, in which you showcase a character of your own creation in a cosplaying event.
-There are some reasons that as a cosplayer, you may want to portray an original character.
+OC is a term in the cosplay world which stands for Original Character.
+Cosplaying an Original Character means that you’re cosplaying a character that you created yourself.
+Usually, this will take place in a cosplaying event.
+There are multiple reasons why you may want to cosplay your own OC.
 It may be a character from your tabletop RPG or pen-and-paper RPG, or it may be a character from your own work of fiction.
 Your OC may also be a character that just suddenly popped into your mind when you saw a certain fabric or material that you can use for a costume.
 For some ideas, check out this OC cosplays compilation.

-Regardless of the reason behind your OC cosplay costume, creating your own character is definitely a challenge.
-It may as well need a different approach in the process of creating it compared to characters that are already popular from various forms of media.
+Whatever reason you’re creating your own OC, building a believable character is always a challenge.
+It may as well need a different approach in the process of creating it compared to characters that are already popular in various forms of media.
 What should you do to successfully cosplay your original character?

 How to Cosplay Your Original Character